Click on the arrows below for practical ways to help your student in the writing process.

 Use Thinking Maps to help generate and organize ideas.

 Deliberate practice is a great place to start.
-This means that you can guide them in one or two things that they need to improve upon.
+This means that you can guide them in one or two writing skills that they need to improve upon.
 You can say to your sixth grader, "I see that you are starting your sentences in the same way.
 One way to improve your writing is to find different ways to start your sentences.
-I'll show you three different ways so you can start using them."Â
+I'll show you three different ways so you can start using them."

 The next time they write, you can lead with, "Here are the different ways you can start your sentences.
-I'd like you to change it up a bit when you complete your writing assignment today."
+I'd like you to change it up a bit as you complete your writing assignment today."

 Continue to challenge them as you see them struggle to implement the improvements.
 You can say something like, "I see that you are continuing to start your sentences in the same way.
 Let's work together to change some of these around so you can start using this technique to improve your writing."